HenkVanHoek/frigate-ha-docker-compose/README.md

 We will use `docker compose` (without the hyphen).

 1.  **Start MQTT only:**
-    Because the config allows anonymous users, the container will now start correctly.
+    Because the config (from Step 3) allows anonymous users, the container will now start correctly.

         docker compose up -d mqtt